-The main financial risks Vesteda Finance B.V. is exposed to are liquidity risk and credit risk.
-Vesteda actively manages liquidity risk and credit risk as part of its treasury policy.
+The main financial risks the Fund is exposed to are liquidity risk and credit risk.
+The Fund actively manages liquidity risk and credit risk as part of its treasury policy.

-Vesteda fully incorporates risk management in its strategic and operational processes.
+The Fund fully incorporates risk management in its strategic and operational processes.
 The risk management framework addresses all levels and lines of business in order to strengthen 'in control' performance.
-The Vesteda Managing Board assesses its proper functioning on a regular basis and continues to pursue further improvement and optimisation of the internal risk management and control procedures.
+The Fund Managing Board assesses its proper functioning on a regular basis and continues to pursue further improvement and optimisation of the internal risk management and control procedures.